When comparing ramelteon vs melatonin, you’ll soon discover that they have a lot in common:

 Ramelteon and melatonin are both sleep aids.
 Their effects are similar, they tend to be mild, and they may be combined with other natural sleep aids for greater effect.

 For instance, MELO Sip from MELO Labs contains an array of sleep-related micronutrients and herbal sleep supplements.
 This combo helps you fall asleep more quickly and get better rest than melatonin alone.

-However, ramelteon and melatonin work on your body in different ways: ramelteon by making your body more sensitive and receptive to melatonin, and melatonin by helping manage your circadian rhythm.
+However, ramelteon and melatonin work on your body in different ways: ramelteon by making your body more sensitive and receptive to melatonin, and melatonin by helping manage your circadian rhythm by increasing hormone levels.